phocks/devblog/content/2024-07-17-a-brief-interlude-into-gleam-concurrency.md

 gleam_otp = ">= 0.10.0 and < 1.0.0"
 ```

 I'm interested in Gleam's concurrency handling, so let's test it out.
-Add the following to `src/my_project.gleam` (an example from the Gleam homepage).
+Add the following code to `src/my_project.gleam` (an example from the Gleam homepage).

 ```gleam
 import gleam/int